 We have incurred and expect to incur many non-recurring direct and indirect costs associated with the Merger.
 In addition to the cost and expenses associated with the consummation of the Merger, there are also processes, policies, procedures, operations, technologies and systems that must be integrated in connection with the Merger and the integration of Technip and FMC Technologies.
 While both Technip and FMC Technologies have assumed that a certain level of expenses would be incurred relating to the Merger and continue to assess the magnitude of these costs, there are many factors beyond our control that could affect the total amount or the timing of the integration and implementation expenses.
-There may also be significant additional unanticipated costs relating to the Merger.
+There may also be significant additional unanticipated costs relating to the Merger that we may not recoup.
+These costs and expenses could reduce the realization of efficiencies and strategic benefits we expect to achieve from the Merger.
 Although we expect that these benefits will offset the transaction expenses and implementation costs over time, this net benefit may not be achieved in the near term or at all.